Clemente Alonso will defend his 2010 title in the Extreme Man 113 Menorca

-Clemente Alonso, one of the fittest Spanish triathletes this season (victory in the prestigious Zarautz Triathlon, and second place in the Zurich Ironman) has confirmed his presence in the second edition of Extreme Man 113 Menorca.
-Clemente, who won the first edition, acknowledges that "the experience was very good last year, with a very nice circuit, a varied bike and comfortable swimming."
+Clemente Alonso, one of the fittest Spanish triathletes this season (victory in the prestigious Zarautz Triathlon, and second place in the Zurich Ironman) has confirmed his presence in the second edition of the Extreme Man 113 Menorca.
+Clemente, who won the first edition, acknowledges that "the experience was very good last year, with a very nice circuit, a varied bike and comfortable swimming".

-Clemente, the main favorite, admits that "I am coming back because I want to defend my title" and because "last year I was annoyed because I did not have enough time to visit the island”.
+Clemente, the main favourite, admits that "I'm coming back because I want to defend my title" and because "last year I was annoyed because I didn't have enough time to visit the island."

-These triathletes have decided to try the Extreme Man 113 Menorca experience, which is becoming one of the most promising events on the calendar, both for its magical setting and its ideal date at the end of the season.
+These triathletes have decided to try the Extreme Man 113 Menorca experience, which is becoming one of the most promising events on the calendar, both for its magical setting and for its ideal date at the end of the season.